slongfield/pyfmt/README.md

 like 'Fmt', but returns an error type.
 In the event that there's an error formatting the error, 'Error' includes the format error and as much of the formatted string as possible.

-All of them take a format string, and then a list of arguments to look up elements from.
+All of them take a format string and arguments to be used in formatting that string.

 # Getting Values from Field Names

-Values can be fetched from field names in two forms: simple names, or compound names.
-All compound names build off of simple names, and all simple names are dependent on the type of format function you call.
+Values can be fetched from field names in two forms: simple names or compound names.
+All compound names build off of simple names.

 ## Simple field names: